plast-lab/doop/docs/documentation.md

 The directory structure of the repository follows the established conventions for Java projects.
 Specifically, the repository contains the following directories:

+* *docs*: various documentation files with more in-depth information and elaborate examples.
 * *gradle*: contains the Gradle wrapper (gradlew) files [^building.gradlew].
 * *lib*: the custom runtime dependencies (the jars which cannot be automatically downloaded by Gradle, such as soot).
 * *logic*: the logic files (the datalog Doop analysis framework).
 * *src*: the Java/Groovy source files.

-The *src* directory is structured according to the conventions of Gradle's [Java](http://gradle.org/docs/current/userguide/java_plugin.html), [Groovy](http://gradle.org/docs/current/userguide/groovy_plugin.html) and [Application](http://gradle.org/docs/current/userguide/application_plugin.html)
+The *src* directory is structured according to the Gradle conventions [Java](http://gradle.org/docs/current/userguide/java_plugin.html), [Groovy](http://gradle.org/docs/current/userguide/groovy_plugin.html) and [Application](http://gradle.org/docs/current/userguide/application_plugin.html)